 Of particular interest to this TA is the Matrix CCA and its associated backplane.
 Cheetah Generation I Series switchers are built around a 64X64 Matrix CCA that provides an array of 64 inputs and 64 outputs available on each card.
-With the exception of the Generation I 64X (64X64) Switcher, all other Generation I frames in the CH Series use a 128 input by 128 output Matrix Backplane with the I/O capacity derived from four 64X64 Matrix CCAs.
+With the exception of the Generation I 64X (64X64) Switcher, all other Generation I frames in the CH Series use a 128 input by 128 output Matrix Backplane that supports and provides interface functions to four 64X64 Matrix CCAs.
 This backplane is referred to as the 128 Backplane.